• Skip to primary navigation

 Because …

 … croutons are ridiculously easy to whip up in your own kitchen, and the flavor payoff is SO SO worth it.
-You can seriously flavor them ANY way you like: Italian seasoning for a Mediterranean vibe, garlicky for a serious punch, plain old salt and pepper for a classic touch, a sprinkle of chili flakes for a little kick, or maybe even a tablespoon of nutritional yeast for that yummy cheesy flavor.
+You can seriously flavor them any way you like: Italian seasoning for a Mediterranean vibe, garlicky for a serious punch, plain salt and pepper for a classic touch, a sprinkle of chili flakes for a little kick, or maybe even a tablespoon of nutritional yeast for that yummy cheesy flavor.

 What You'll Need